John Simon (music producer): Independent

 About that time, he was recommended to Peter Yarrow of Peter, Paul and Mary to help Yarrow with a movie he was making with cinematographer Barry Feinstein.
 The film was released in 1968 as You Are What You Eat and contained the song "My Name Is Jack", written by Simon for that movie, which later became a hit for Manfred Mann.
-Work on that film brought Simon to Woodstock, where he met manager Albert Grossman.
+Work on that film brought Simon to Woodstock, New York, where he met manager Albert Grossman.
 Grossman asked him to produce several acts from his stable of talent, the first being Gordon Lightfoot.
 Once again, Simon sweetened the project with his orchestral arrangements (Did She Mention My Name).
 After that, he was asked to produce an album for Janis Joplin and her band Big Brother And The Holding Company (Cheap Thrills, which featured the hit single "Piece Of My Heart").
-While producing an album for the Electric Flag, he met blues artist Taj Mahal, beginning a musical association which continues to the present.
+While producing an album for the Electric Flag, he met blues artist Taj Mahal, beginning a musical association which continues to the present, as of 2023.
 His name is often linked with the Band, with whom he was very closely associated, and he has been referred to as "the sixth member of the Band".
 The albums he produced with them in the 1970s, Music From Big Pink, The Band, and The Last Waltz, stand as precursors to the genre later labeled Americana.
 He was also the music director for the Last Waltz concert and contributed as a musician to Stage Fright and Islands and produced, played on, and cowrote for their 1990s comeback album Jericho.
 Other albums of note from that period were Morning Bugle by John Hartford, Jackrabbit Slim by Steve Forbert, Heart To Heart by David Sanborn, and Priestess by the jazz arranger Gil Evans.
 In addition he arranged as well as produced Mama Cass's Dream a Little Dream of Me album, Tiger In The Rain for Michael Franks, and Down Home by Seals and Crofts, as well as albums for Rachel Faro, Hirth Martinez, Cyrus Faryar and others.
 Once popular music sprouted disco and heavy metal, he lost interest in producing and only occasionally produced new recordings, including artists popular in Japan, including Motoharu Sano, often labeled "The Japanese Bruce Springsteen".